 Expunge a Felony Conviction or Suspended Sentence

 Don’t let a felony conviction hold you back anymore.
 We can also help get your felony suspended convictions off of your background check and free you from your past!
 Your felony suspended conviction may be eligible for expungement but first of all, you will need a pardon.
 Suspended sentencing is a conviction.
 When you receive a suspended sentence for a felony, you have been convicted of the crime.

 Oklahoma suspended sentences and prison terms for non-violent offenses are “convictions” which may qualify for Oklahoma expungement under Section 18.
 Due to a new law (November 1, 2016) changes the time required to wait to seek expungement.

 Expungement of A Felony Conviction or Suspended Sentence

 If you were convicted of a non-violent felony offense and have received a full pardon from the Governor of Oklahoma, you may be eligible for expungement.
-If you’d like to learn more about the pardon process, here is a copy of the application.
 You cannot have a misdemeanor or felony conviction in the last 15 years.
 Finally, have no charges pending, and ten (10) years have passed since the end of the felony conviction, you may be eligible for an expungement.

 If you receive an expungement your arrest record will disappear.
 In job or college applications and other pursuits, you may lawfully state that “this never happened” or you may lawfully omit disclosure of the event.
 Expungement makes the arrest as if it never happened.